Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: Open Question

 \section{Open Question}

 ~~It is reasonable to ask if the colour-deconfined phases are attractors for the confined ones.
 That will involve perturbing them and observing if they will relax back to the deconfined phase.

 ~~But in quantum theory, a unitary perturbation of short duration seems inadequate for this task.
 After it is switched off, the system will keep evolving unitarily after the switch-off time from wherever it finds itself.
-A perturbation with a POVM also seems not to help.
-A better formulation of the question seems needed.
-Maybe one should switch on the perturbation adiabatically and switch it off in the same way.
+A perturbation with a POVM may help.